 Hiring a qualified New Construction Inspector

-to perform a Tarion New Home or Condo Warranty Inspection, can help provide an objective and unbiased, third party perspective and peace of mind when navigating the Tarion warranty program.
+to perform a Tarion New Home or Condo Warranty Inspection in the Greater Ottawa Area, can help provide an objective and unbiased, third party perspective and peace of mind when navigating the Tarion warranty program.

 Phil Goldsmith is a New Construction Inspector and has received the NCI designation, certified by CAHPI (Canadian Association of Home and Property Inspectors).

-Cardinal & Keys Home Inspections is a provider of Tarion Warranty Inspections, helping you navigate the Tarion warranty program, submitting warranty claims forms and providing the documentation required to support your claims.
+Cardinal & Keys Home Inspections is a provider of Tarion Warranty Inspections in Ottawa, helping you navigate the Tarion warranty program, submitting warranty claims forms and providing the documentation required to support your claims.

 Pre Delivery Inspections (PDI)

 30 Day, Tarion Warranty Inspections

 1, 2 & 7 Year, Tarion Warranty Inspections

 By documenting and submitting warranty claims to Tarion and the builder to remedy any warrantable defects in work and materials, you can help ensure you are getting the performance and workmanship from the home you’ve contracted the builder to deliver.